gitsametcan/CSE3063F22P1_GRP1/README.md

 1. The members met.
 2. The project content was read together.
 3. Github repository created and members added
-4. Github settings were made by Kaan Berk Yagar.
+4. Github settings were made by Kadir Berk Yagar.
 5. There has been a long discussion on RAD.
 6. DCD was scheduled to be finished as a priority.
 7. Samet CAN was appointed as the leader.